miriamramales/NewFlockingProject/src/augsburg/Lab06/README.md

 Separation().
 Determines how far the boids are and moves them away from each other.

-FinalDirection() points the boids in a final direction.
+Newdirection() points the boids in a final direction.

 # Vector Class